Ixam97/CarStatsViewer/docs/BUILD.md

 Branches other than `master` are considered to be in active developement and contain unfinished and instable features.
 Do not use these branches unless you konw what you are doing!</b>

+It is not required to refactor all packages in the Android Studio project.
+This might lead to issues once updates get released.
+Instead, just rename the `applicationId` in the `build.gradle`.
+This will lead to a custom package name when building the app without affecting source code.

 Additionally, there will soon be a second flavor dimension to differentiate between the legacy version of Car Stats Viewer and the new version utilizing the Automotive Template Host.
 More on that when the time comes.

 ## API Credentials